 The recession is expected to slow the long-term growth in demand for corn in overseas markets.
 In Mid-September, a sizable part of the Brazil and Argentina Grain Belt was still in a drought situation.
 These indicators point to a sizable increase in export demand for U.S. corn through late winter, although the exact amount is uncertain.

 Corn Supply-Demand Balance

 Early projections of U.S. corn supplies, use, ending carryover stocks and possible prices with alternative yields can be seen in our corn/ethanol balance sheet.
-Using USDA’s September corn production forecast (the medium yield column for 2009-10), our projections show U.S. corn carryover stocks (supply remaining at the end of the marketing year) at a 6.3 week supply, down from a 7.3 weeks supply in the marketing year that ended on August 31, 2009.
+Using USDA’s September corn production forecast (the medium yield column for 2009-10), our projections show U.S. corn carryover stocks (reserve supplies) at a 6.3 week supply, down from a 7.3 weeks supply in the marketing year that ended on August 31, 2009.
 Normal minimum working stocks needed for feed, processing and exports at the end of the marketing year would be 4.7 to 5.0 weeks, to supply needs until the new crop is readily available in marketing channels.
 Corn harvesting in the Corn Belt states typically begins about the end of September or early October, and a short time lag is needed before the new supply is dispersed throughout the marketing system.